 \subsubsection{Schema-defined KGs}

 The statistics of the datasets FB15K237-ET, DB93K, YAGO3-37K and YAGO4-19K used in our experiments are provided in Table~\ref{tab:kg-schema}.
-Accordingly to Section~\ref{subsubsection:sematk-owa-remark}, to create an experimental evaluation setting as unbiased and flawless as possible, the schema-defined KGs used in the experiments are filtered to keep typed entities only.
+As discussed in Section~\ref{subsubsection:sematk-owa-remark}, to create an experimental evaluation setting as unbiased and flawless as possible, the schema-defined KGs used in the experiments are filtered to keep typed entities only.
 This way, Sem@$K$ is calculated under the CWA.

-\textbf{FB15K237-ET} derives from FB15K~\citep{transe} -- a dataset extracted from the cross-domain Freebase KG~\citep{freebase}.
-In these experiments, we do not use FB15K, as it has been noted that this dataset suffers from test leakage, \textit{i.e.}, a large number of test triples can be obtained by simply inverting the position of the head and tail in the train triples~\citep{toutanova}.
-The later introduced FB15K237 dataset~\citep{toutanova} is a subset of the original FB15K without these inverse relations.
+\textbf{FB15K237-ET} derives from FB15K~\cite{transe} -- a dataset extracted from the cross-domain Freebase KG~\cite{freebase}.
+In these experiments, we do not use FB15K, as it has been noted that this dataset suffers from test leakage, \textit{i.e.}, a large number of test triples can be obtained by simply inverting the position of the head and tail in the train triples~\cite{toutanova}.
+The later introduced FB15K237 dataset~\cite{toutanova} is a subset of the original FB15K without these inverse relations.
 To the best of our knowledge, there is no schema-defined version of FB15K237.
-However, a schema-defined version of FB15K is provided in~\citep{tkrl}.
+However, a schema-defined version of FB15K is provided in~\cite{tkrl}.
 Consequently, we based ourselves on this version of FB15K and mapped the extracted entity types, relation domains and ranges to the entities and relations found in FB15K237.
 The resulting schema-defined version of FB15K237 is named FB15K237-ET and includes only typed entities.
 Besides, validation and test sets contain triples whose relation have a well-defined domain (resp. range), as well as more than 10 possible candidates as head (resp. tail).
 This ensures Sem@$K$ is not unduly penalized and can be calculated on the same set of entities as Hits@$K$ and MRR, at least until $K=10$.